kustav123/radmin/LLD/database/multi-tenancy.md

-# Multi-Tenancy Strategy with CNPG API Wrapper
+# Multi-Tenancy Strategy with Generic Kubernetes Service Manager

-This document outlines the cloud-native multi-tenant architecture strategy for RMAS using a Python Database Service that acts as an API wrapper around the Cloud Native PostgreSQL (CNPG) operator to create, manage, and maintain organization databases on Kubernetes.
+This document outlines the cloud-native multi-tenant architecture strategy for RMAS using a Python Infrastructure Service that acts as a generic API wrapper around Kubernetes operators (CNPG for PostgreSQL and Strimzi for Kafka) to create, manage, and maintain organization infrastructure on Kubernetes.

 ## Cloud-Native Multi-Tenancy Architecture